ahillss/ParsingMachine/README.md

 A function representing a machine.
 Used to both initialise the machine stack and optionally in a **transition**.
 The *p* represents the start of the stack when initialising, and when used in a transition it represents the current stack position.
 The *pos* parameter represents the current position of the parser, zero is used when initialising.

 The *parmac_set* function must be called as shown below.
-* the 1st and 3rd parameters must be the same as the current function's *p* and *pos*
+* the 1st and 2nd parameters must be the same as the function's parameters *p* and *pos*
-* the 2nd parameter represents the machine's name which is used both in debugging and in the state callbacks
+* the 3rd parameter represents the machine's name which is used both in debugging and in the state callbacks
 * the 4th and 5th parameters are the machine's start and end state
 * the 6th and 7th parameter are the transition table's start and end pointers